Liquidation Risk

 At a high level, exchanges' risk engines ensure each user has sufficient collateral, or "Maintenance Margin", to margin existing positions.
 Many exchanges now offer incremental liquidation as to reduce the cost to the user & the exchange, where a position is slowly closed vs immediately in-full.

-Ethena's trade is principally dependent upon the spread between the value of protocol backing assets & the price of the short derivatives positions not diverging in a problematic manner.
+Ethena's backing is principally dependent upon the spread between the value of protocol backing assets & the price of the short derivatives positions not diverging in a problematic manner.

 Given the importance to the protocol of the value of the staked Ethereum collateral trading in line with ETH, it's worth sharing historical data for context.